WheretIB/t2mod_alert/README.md

 ## Alert Tracker mod for Thief 1 and 2

-This is a mod that can be install to track NPC alert count.
+This is a mod that can be installed to track NPC alert count.

 It is based on the Radar mod from https://github.com/saracoth/newdark-mods